 The things I choose to do satisfy these three criteria:

 I am not a materialistic person, nor am I selfish.
 Happiness is a means, not an end.
-I seek to understand and thoughtfully manage my human animal nature, instincts and needs such as sufficient comfort, romance (DNA surviving in next generation), social status (ibid.), dietary desires (natural, not modern), and so on, and try to balance things to maintain maximum health, both mentally and physically.
-However, all these are just means, not goals or ends.
+I seek to understand and thoughtfully manage my human animal nature so that I am not very distracted by basic needs, and can focus more on the intellectual things and contributing to making the world a better place instead of just my own interests.
+Basic instincts and needs include sufficient comfort but not excess luxury and consumption, family and romance (DNA surviving in next generation), social status (ego, competing), dietary desires (natural, not modern junk food), and so on, and try to balance things to maintain maximum health, both mentally and physically.
+However, all these are just basic needs, not goals or ends.
 Everything fits into a bigger picture.
 I strive for maximum productivity in life, both quality and quantity.

 Some people have a selfish purpose to just go to heaven, and follow some rules to get there, e.g., following some egomaniac preacher's authority, or some ancient book written in primitive times.
 I don't believe in that kind of heaven any more than I believe in Santa Claus.
 I do believe in a holy spirit which is not specific to any particular religion, and consider denominationalism and religious warfare sins.

 I am sure of my connection to a holy spirit.
 I do not follow a particular religion or denomination or dogma.
-(The closest thing to my outlook would be Buddhism, though I'm not 100% conforming to any of its sects.)
+(The closest thing to my outlook is Buddhism, though I'm not 100% conforming to any of its sects.)

-PERMANENT is about developing space using materials already in space -- asteroids near Earth and lunar material -- not blasting up everything from Earth.
+The vision I am an advocate of is a school of thought and work of professionals who I joined for developing space using materials already in space -- asteroids near Earth and lunar material -- not blasting up everything from Earth.
 For example, the pioneers of America and Australia did not bring their bricks and cement from Europe, but used local materials.
-PERMANENT is an acronym for Projects to Employ Resources of the Moon and Asteroids Near Earth in the Near Term.

 A supervirus could kill only our species, or a nanite could wipe out lots of other life on this planet as well, especially animals, and nearly the entire food chain.